List of Stranger Things characters: Dustin Henderson

-Now in high school, Dustin, Mike, and Lucas join a Dungeons & Dragons club named "The Hellfire Club," led by the eccentric Eddie Munson.
-After Chrissy Cunningham is killed by an unknown entity, Dustin dubs the entity as "Vecna."
-During a plan to kill Vecna, Dustin and Eddie successfully distract the demo-bats away from Steve, Nancy, and Robin, but become trapped in Eddie’s trailer.
+Now in high school, Dustin, Mike, and Lucas join a Dungeons & Dragons club named "The Hellfire Club", led by the eccentric Eddie Munson.
+After Chrissy Cunningham is killed by an unknown entity, Dustin dubs the entity as "Vecna".
+During a plan to kill Vecna, Dustin and Eddie successfully distract the demo bats away from Steve, Nancy, and Robin, but become trapped in Eddie's trailer.
 Protecting Dustin, Eddie exits the trailer and lures the bats away from the trailer.
 While fighting them, Eddie is knocked down and his flesh is rendered, leaving him mortally wounded.
 Dustin comforts Eddie as he dies.
-Two days later, upon seeing Eddie’s uncle Wayne putting up a missing poster for Eddie, Dustin informs him of Eddie’s death, calling him a hero that saved the town that treated him horridly.
+Two days later, upon seeing Eddie's uncle Wayne putting up a missing poster for Eddie, Dustin informs him of Eddie's death, calling him a hero that saved the town that treated him horribly.